Skip to content

 R->>R: Create machine with state

-R->>R: Apply command on a state
+R->>R: Apply command to state

 R->>Store: Save state in database under request.ObjectId